Why Understanding the Global Ski Calendar Matters

 | December | Europe, USA, Canada, Japan |

-In North America, Denver is a key airport for Colorado ski resorts, while Calgary is the main gateway for Banff and Lake Louise.
-Vancouver is the obvious choice for Whistler, and other airports such as Salt Lake City are very useful for Utah skiing.
-In Asia, Sapporo is one of the most important airports for Hokkaido ski trips in Japan, while Tokyo airports are often used for ski travel to central Japan.
+In North America, Denver is a major airport for Colorado ski resorts, while Calgary is the main gateway for Banff and Lake Louise.
+Vancouver is the obvious choice for Whistler, and Salt Lake City is one of the best airport options anywhere in the world for accessing ski resorts quickly.
+In Asia, Sapporo is especially important for Hokkaido ski trips, while Tokyo’s airports are often used for travel to ski areas in central Japan.

 | Airport | Best For |